 Finally, the cuffs have grommets should you want to wear the pants over a pair of hiking boots and secure them down under the arch with some shoelace, like a gaiter.

 The Arc'teryx Gamma LT is a great choice for a variety of activities, particularly those that include wet and cool weather.
 Hiking, biking, water sports, you name it.
+Beware that during the summer, we would only consider these pants when heading out in the rain, which is a rarity anyways.
 The only sport we weren't quite happy with them was when rock climbing, as these pants have a high rise and sit right under our climbing harness.
 For that application, we preferred the Prana Halle instead.

 These pants ring up for a staggering $190!
-That's twice as much as some pairs in this review and more than three times the price of our Best Buy winner, the Columbia Saturday Trail.
-They are a specialized pair that's more in a league of its own, but still… that's a lot to spend on one pair of pants.
+That's twice as much as some pairs in this review and more than double the price of our Best Buy winner, the REI Co-Op Sahara.
+They are a specialized pair that's more in a league of its own, but still, that's a lot to spend on one pair of pants.
 Hopefully, if you do spring for them, they will last you forever!

 The Arc'teryx Gamma LT is a sleek hiking pant.
 The trim fit and smooth, stretchy material look great on, and they are the bee's knees on cold and wet days.
 They aren't well suited for warmer weather hiking, but if you're out on the trail no matter the weather or the season, this is a great option to have on you.